-With rapid access to subglacial bedrock, we can address key problems such as the vulnerability of the West Antarctic and Greenland Ice Sheets to future climate warming, Pliocene ice-sheet collapse, and the onset of continental glaciation in Antarctica.
+With rapid access to subglacial bedrock in which cosmogenic nuclides can be measured, key problems can be addressed, such as., key problems can be addressed such as the vulnerability of the West Antarctic and Greenland Ice Sheets to future climate warming, Pliocene ice-sheet collapse, and the onset of continental glaciation in Antarctica.
 Potential targets to address the interglacial extent of West Antarctic glaciation include Mt.
-Resnik, a subglacial peak which rises to within 330 m of the surface near the WAIS divide (e.g. Morse et al., 2002), and the subglacial roots of nunataks (rocks emerging above the ice) in the Pine Island and Weddell Sea catchments, and a variety of sites in Greenland.
+Resnik, a subglacial peak which rises to within 330 m of the surface near the WAIS divide (e.g. Morse et al., 2002), ice rises particularly along the Siple Coast such as the Crary and Steershead ice rises (e.g. Scherer et al, 1998), the subglacial roots of nunataks (rocks emerging above the ice) in the Pine Island and Weddell Sea catchments, and a variety of sites in Greenland including both interior sites (e.g., Schaefer et al., 2016) and peripheral sites that border key areas (e.g., North Greenland, NEGIS).
 Data from beneath high-altitude domes and plateaus in the Transantarctic Mountains could shed new light on the long-running debate over ice-sheet collapse in the Pliocene (e.g. Webb et al., 1984; Denton et al., 1993).
-Eventually, measurements of long-lived radionuclides such as 53 Mn (t{1/2} = 3.7 million years) and 129 I (16.7 million years) paired with stable 3He and 21Ne could even provide constraints on the early Neogene onset of Antarctic glaciation, targeting samples from the subglacial Gamburtsev Mountains.
+A variety of isotopes with varying half-lives can be used to constrain longterm ice sheet stability (e.g., 36Cl, 26Al, 10Be), and new application of in-situ 14C can constrain Holocene ice sheet changes.
+In Greenland for example, in-situ 14C measurements from periphery ice drilling sites would provide ice sheet models with direct measures of ice sheet presence/absence during smaller-than-present ice sheet conditions during the Holocene thermal optimum.
+Eventually, measurements of long-lived radionuclides such as 53 Mn (t{1/2} = 3.7 million years) and 129 I (16.7 million years) paired with stable 3He and 21Ne may even provide constraints on the early Neogene onset of Antarctic glaciation, targeting samples from the subglacial Gamburtsev Mountains.

 Understanding present and past behaviors of glaciers and ice sheets is essential for improving predictions of future behavior of ice sheets and sea level.
-Improved understanding requires access holes, such as those from the Rapid Access Ice Drill, to enable fundamental measurements of: (i) physical conditions, including geothermal flux, and processes at the beds of glaciers and ice sheets; (ii) physical properties of the ice that affect ice flow and folding, (iii) physical processes at grounding lines and grounding zones of fast-moving ice streams and outlet and tidewater glaciers; (iv) ice-ocean interactions at grounding lines.
-Past responses of glaciers and ice sheets to climate and sea level change also offer clues to future possible responses.
-Depth profiles of age and temperature from ice cores can be used to reconstruct past thickness and extent of ice sheets as well as climate.
+Improved understanding requires access holes, such as those from the Rapid Access Ice Drill and the IDDO Agile Sub-Ice Geological Drill, to enable fundamental measurements of: (i) physical conditions, including geothermal flux, and processes at the beds of glaciers and ice sheets; (ii) physical properties of the ice that affect ice flow and folding, (iii) physical processes at grounding lines and grounding zones of fast-moving ice streams and outlet and tidewater glaciers; (iv) ice-ocean interactions at grounding lines.
+Past responses of glaciers and ice sheets to climate and sea level change also offer clues to future possible profiles of age and responses.
+Depth temperature from ice cores can be used to reconstruct past thickness and extent of ice sheets as well as climate.
 Intermediate depth (~1,000 m) cores at targeted coastal domes are needed to constrain the extent and timing of deglaciation.
+Finally, the collection of subglacial bedrock from both ice sheet interior and strategic periphery sites for the measurement of cosmogenic nuclides can provide direct constraints on past ice sheet history.

 Table 2.
 Requirements of drills needed for studies of ice dynamics and glacial history.
-The Long Range

-Drilling Technology Plan discusses existing drills, as well as drills under development, that are capable of retrieving cores or creating access holes in ice sheets.
+The Long Range Drilling Technology Plan discusses existing drills, as well as drills under development, that are capable of retrieving cores or creating access holes in ice sheets.